Clashnewbme/BrickSpace/README.md

 # BrickSpace
-An old broken project I worked on
+An old project I worked on in 2024 I want to upload here.
+Feel free to use it, sell it, or do anything I guess.